Polaris RZR driving off-road with text Polaris RZR Drive Belt Guide.

 Common Mistakes to Avoid

-• Running paddles on a trail tune.
-Dunes need different clutching than tight woods.
+• Running paddles on a trail clutch tune

 Trailside Replacement (5-minute refresher)

-1. Park safely, key off, and let parts cool enough to handle.
+1. Park safely, key off, and let parts cool.

-2. Remove the clutch cover and blow out dust if available.
+2. Remove clutch cover and blow out dust.

-4. Roll the new belt on, confirm arrow direction, and spin the secondary by hand to seat it.
+4. Roll on new belt (arrow forward) and spin secondary by hand to seat.

-5. Refit the cover, start the RZR, and idle in low for a minute to confirm smooth engagement.
-Plan a proper break-in when you’re off the trail.
+5. Refit cover, idle in low to confirm smooth engagement, then plan a proper break-in.

 Three Ways to Buy (Good/Better/Best)